 a.
 For look!
 The wicked bend their bow, they make ready their arrow on the string: In today’s language, David’s friends would say, “Look!
 There is a loaded gun to your head, and you have to run!”

 b.
-For look!
-The advice given to David is well meant, but ungodly.
-It is like when Peter advised Jesus to not go the way of the cross (Matthew 16:22-23).
-Peter meant well, but he was really being used by the devil!
+For look: The advice given to David was well-meant, but ungodly.
+It was like when Peter advised Jesus to not go the way of the cross (Matthew 16:22-23).
+Peter meant well, but he was really being used by the devil.

 c.
 That they may shoot secretly at the upright in heart: Here, David’s friends are trying to make him afraid of a secret attack.
 When we fear the things we can’t see, we are really walking in fear!

 i.
 David’s friends may have been using an element of manipulation here.
-They may have reasoned like this: “Look, for his own good we have to get David to get out of here.
+They may have reasoned like this: “Look, for his own good, we have to get David out of here.
 It’s justified for us to exaggerate things a little bit to get him to do what is right.”
 But it wasn’t justified.
 Manipulation is never right, even if it is for a good cause.

 d.
 If the foundations are destroyed, what can the righteous do?
-These words in the mouths of David’s friends are meant to be a warning.
-The idea is, “The very foundation of Saul’s government is destroyed.
+These words in the mouths of David’s friends were meant to be a warning.
+The idea was, “The very foundation of Saul’s government is destroyed.
 What can a righteous one like you do, except flee?”

 e.
 What can the righteous do?
 When David heard these words from his friends, his head probably told him there was something to them.
 But his heart told him that to heed this advice and to flee would be to compromise.